Cellular WAN interface

 Gateway IP: IP address of the gateway.

-MTU: MTU (Maximum Transmission Unit) value, in bytes.
+- MTU: Maximum Transmission Unit (MTU) value in bytes.
 It's the largest packet size that a network can transmit.
-Packets larger than the specified value are divided into smaller packets before they are sent.
+Packets larger than the specified value are divided into smaller packets before they're sent.

-MSS: MSS (Maximum Segment Size), in bytes.
+- MSS: Maximum Segment Size (MSS) in bytes.
 It's the amount of data that can be transmitted in a TCP packet.